wp-plugins/simple-tooltips/readme.txt

 1. Simple tooltip in action
 1. To set a tooltip: add class "tooltips" to html element, use title attribute for tooltip message.
 1. You can easily change tooltip color settings in Settings > Simple Tooltips
+1. Simple tooltip in action on a WordPress menu item

 == Changelog ==